-This document sets out the editorial policy for the production and review of health and patient information published on the Cancer Research UK website, http://www.cancerresearchuk.org/about-cancer.
+This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

-The policy aims to ensure that information is produced to a high standard and is accurate, current, and accessible to the lay public and people with disability.
+This policy aims to ensure that information is produced to a high standard, is accurate, current, and accessible.

 This policy covers information produced for Cancer Research UK's patient information and health information pages in the section called ‘About cancer’.
 It includes sections on